Buy Existing Laundromat or Build New: What’s The Right Move?

 • Ideal infrastructure in-place for modern equipment or future upgrades

-• Access to landlord incentives and tenant improvement dollars
+• Access to landlord incentives, tenant improvement dollars, and favorable laundromat lease negotiation leverage

 • Secure a prime location in a favorable competitive environment